dougsweetser/Q/docs/Gravity/essays_on_gravitation.md

 The results are in...
 The winner was an essay by Gerard 't Hooft, a Nobel Prize winner and all around smart guy.
-My essay did not win second, or third, or forth, or fifth, or honerable mention.
+My essay did not win second, or third, or forth, or fifth, or honorable mention.
 The contest gets plenty of submissions from fringe physicists.
 I suspect the word "quaternion" in the title and my non-academic address meant the paper was quickly dismissed.